GCSE English (Adult)

 What support is available?

-We have a team of staff dedicated to providing learning support if required, as well as a Welfare Team that is on hand to offer guidance, support and help when needed.
+We have a team of staff dedicated to providing learning support if required, as well as a Wellbeing Team that is on hand to offer guidance, support and help when needed.
 Additionally, eligible students can access a wide range of finance and funding support to help them during their time at college.

 Click here for learning support: https://wvr.ac.uk/college-life/learning-support